Types of Medications Used to Treat Alcohol Withdrawal Symptoms & How They Help

 If you experience any of the above life-threatening signs of alcohol withdrawal, it’s vital to call 911 or head to the emergency department as soon as possible.

-If you’re ready to seek treatment for alcohol withdrawal syndrome — whether you’re experiencing acute alcohol withdrawal or severe withdrawal symptoms, Zinnia Healing is here to help.
-Contact us online or by phone at (855) 430-9439.
+If you’re ready to seek treatment for alcohol withdrawal syndrome — whether you’re experiencing acute alcohol withdrawal or severe withdrawal symptoms, Zinnia Health is here to help.
+We have an alcoholism hotline available 24 hours per day at (855) 430-9439.
 Contact us now to get the help you need.

 Medications to Treat Severe Alcohol Withdrawal Symptoms